 - At the entrant’s option, additional material such as images, documents and drawings (as PNG or PDF) can also be submitted.

 When and how does the jury reach its decision?

-- The jury convenes on April 10th, 2017.
-All STARTS Prize 2017 winners will be notified by end of May 2017 at the latest.
+- The jury convenes on April 23th, 2018.
+All STARTS Prize 2018 winners will be notified by beginning of June 2018 at the latest.

 Where and when will the winning projects be presented?

-- At the Ars Electronica Festival in September 2017 in Linz, Austria, at the BOZAR Electronic Arts Festival in September 2017 in Brussels, Belgium, at Waag Society in Amsterdam, Netherlands and at various partners worldwide; click here for details.
+- At the Ars Electronica Festival in September 2018 in Linz, Austria, at the BOZAR Electronic Arts Festival in September/October 2018 in Brussels, Belgium, at Waag Society in Amsterdam, Netherlands and at various partners worldwide; click here for details.